linqueta/eezee/README.md

 ### How to take a request

-To take a request using any of these methods, you just have to call the method with the same name pass request params (optional).
-For example:
+To take a request using any of these methods you just have to call the HTTP method, and if you want, you can pass the options.

 ```ruby
 module RickMorty::Resource::Character